pieroproietti/penguins-tailor/README.md

 - **Build**: Integrated packaging tool to compile binaries and produce native distribution packages (`tailor tools build`).
 - **Distro-Aware**: Automatically identifies target distributions (Debian, Ubuntu, Arch, Alpine, Fedora, openSUSE, etc.) and generates assistance prompts if non-Debian package managers are present.

+> NOTE: At present, Tailor is only tested on the Debian family of distributions (Debian, Devuan, Ubuntu, and their derivatives).
+We have plans to expand support to Arch Linux and possibly other distributions in the future.
+The major hurdle is the inconsistency in package naming conventions, which we might eventually address through AI.

 ---

 ## 📦 Installation